-Piccadilly supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Piccadilly supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Kazakh, Serbian (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

 Christopher Matthews originally drew Piccadilly for Letraset in 1973.
 Piccadilly is a decorative, all caps display typeface with a high degree of stroke contrast.
 All of Piccadilly's letterforms are made up of a single, curvy line.
 The "thick" elements of each letter are five lives, while thin elements are made from one or two.
 In order for all of this detail to be clear, Piccadilly should be used in large point sizes, i.e., from 36-point on upward.
 Piccadilly's style is reminiscent of both the Art Deco and Disco eras.